A COLLABORATION FOR CLIMATE ACTION

 “This partnership with Algapelago marks an exciting milestone in the intersection of marine conservation and regenerative aquaculture.
 Through this collaboration, we're advancing the science behind blue carbon solutions and natural systems that can help make a difference in the fight against climate change.”

-Kerr Jeferies, Market Development Manager for Algapelago, highlights the significance of this initiative:
+Kerr Jeferies, Market Development Manager for Algapelago, highlights his experience of working with Tunley: